keptn/keptn.github.io/content/docs/0.9.x/quality_gates/get_started/index.md

 * `stage`: *quality_assurance*
 * `service`: *booking* & *payment* (For the sake of simplicity, a quality gate will be configured for `booking` only.)

-For defining the stage(s) but also the tasks a service has to go through, a [Shipyard](../../manage/shipyard) file is needed.
+For defining the stage(s) a service has to go through, a [Shipyard](../../manage/shipyard) file is needed.
 Since a quality gate should be configured for the *quality_assurance* environment only, the corresponding Shipyard for the *easyBooking* project looks as follows:

 ```yaml
 apiVersion: "spec.keptn.sh/0.2.2"